isabella232/net-two-factor-auth/part4-authenticator-app.md

 }
 ```

-Last lets add an enpoint to check for links for the webclient to the verifycontroller, later will use this to see if we want to try and authenticate user and guid.
+Now let’s add an endpoint to check for links for the webclient to the verifycontroller.
+Later we will use this to see if we want to try and authenticate user and GUID.

 ```csharp
 [HttpGet]